jonnymuir/mermaid-workflow/README.md

 I would like to describe how work flows in a simple diagram.

 This could be for:
-My own simple to do list of work.
+- My own simple to do list of work.
-A repeatable pattern / process of work for use in an organisation.
+- A repeatable pattern / process of work for use in an organisation.
-Or to describe how services to end users work and how work flows between consumers of the service and the organisations which are required to fulfil the service e.g. [Service design](https://gds.blog.gov.uk/2016/04/18/what-we-mean-by-service-design/)
+- To describe how services to end users work and how work flows between consumers of the service and the organisations which are required to fulfil the service e.g. [Service design](https://gds.blog.gov.uk/2016/04/18/what-we-mean-by-service-design/)

 # Constraints and Criteria
 I would like to be able to describe my workflow as simply as possible in a mermaid diagram.